hjunker/ProcessBouncer/README.md

 # ProcessBouncer
-ProcessBouncer is a PoC for blocking malware with a process-based approach.
+ProcessBouncer is a simple but effective tool for blocking malware with a process-based approach.
 With a little fine-tuning this allows to effectively block most of current ransomware that is out there.

 ProcessBouncer is licensed under EUPL (https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12).